THP-Lab/thp-lab.github.io/blog/Intuition.md

 ## Project Impact 📦

-All the component of this project are **Open Source** 👐 under the [Github Org THP Lab](https://github.com/THP-Lab), so anyone is free to contribute.
+All the components of this project are **Open Source** 👐 under the [Github Org THP Lab](https://github.com/THP-Lab), so anyone is free to contribute.

-Once completed, we hope some of our research and development could be used by to create and own their data.
+Once completed, we hope some of our research and development could be used by others to create and own their data.

 One direct application we'd like to implement is for our school, [The Hacking Project](https://www.thehackingproject.org):